hasura/ndc-rest-schema/README.md

 `parameters` include the list of URL and query parameters so the connector can replace values from request arguments.

 For procedures, the `body` argument is always treated as the request body.
-If there is a parameter which has the same name, the tool will rename it to `paramBody`.
+If there is a parameter that has the same name, the tool will rename it to `paramBody`.

 ### Settings

-The `settings` object contains global configuration about servers, authentication and other information.
+The `settings` object contains global configuration about servers, authentication, and other information.

 - `servers`: list of servers that serve the API service.
   - `url`: the base URL of the API server.